 If our relationship to the truth isn’t to protect it, what is it?
 I first wrote that truth needs singers and seekers, and that we should look beyond your puddle.
 The word “puddle” reminded me of what is possibly the most-quoted poem by E.E.
 Cummings, the one about springtime when the world is mud-luscious and puddle-wonderful.
 For that matter, my thinking that truth needs no champion may have evolved from Cummings’ poems.
 I’m thinking of “when serpents barbain for the right to squirm” and also “Jehovah buried, Satan dead.”
 (Yes, he did use capital letters occasionally.)

 Then I remembered a song still heard on the radio in the early 1950s: Three Little Fishies, a novelty song written by tenor saxophonist, vocalist, and composer Saxie Dowell.
 It was a No. 1 hit for Kay Kyser and his Band in 1939.
-Listen to it yourself at either of these YouTube links:
+Listen to it yourself on YouTube.

 I remember, and the recordings confirm it, that many of the lyrics were often sung as though by a small child who had lost their front teeth and cannot pronounce words well.
 “Fishies” become “Fiddies, “Itty Bitty” becomes “Iddy Biddy”.

 The song I remembered had the three fishies swimming over the dam to find adventure.
 That’s the playful ending of my prayer, with a pun on “dammed.”
 What I hadn’t remembered of the song is that, after swimming over the dam, the little fishies encounter a terrifying shark and a whale, and so swim back to mother and safety.
 My theology says “mother” is always near, even in the wide ocean.